Skip to content

 Leaflet is a well-known, mature JavaScript mapping library with an active community and a variety of plugins, giving you plenty of room to grow.
 Most users will find that Leaflet works well for their use cases and has the added bonus of being super lightweight with a simple API.

-While Leaflet does not natively support vector tile rendering, the maplibre-gl-leaflet plugin works quite well in most cases.
+While Leaflet was originally designed for raster tiles, the maplibre-gl-leaflet plugin adds support for vector tiles.
 You can keep using the familiar (and powerful) Leaflet APIs and get most of the benefits of vector tiles, including the ability to use a custom style.
 This tutorial will show you how!

 Code